YouGotJaked/within/script.md

 After ALEX's initial interaction with the group, his thoughts start to spiral out of control.
 His thought process begins to exhibit both fliltering<sup>[4](#filtering)</sup> and catastrophizing<sup>[5](#catastrophizing)</sup>.

+ALEX: *Why does this always happen to me?
+Why am I not better?
+Why doesn't anyone like me?
+Seriously, it hasn't even been five minutes and everyone already hates me.
+I bet Mr. Garvey is already annoyed with me too.
+He asked us to do one simple thing, and I couldn't even do that.
+I can't do anything right.
+That's probably why no one wanted me in their group.
+They dont' wanna be associated with someone as undesirable as me.*

 ## Section VI: Anxiety Climax ##

 ## Section VII: Deep Breathing ##